Ihuarraquax/udup/README.md

 - [ ] Split gathering data to build time and processing it at runtime
   - [ ] Analyze codebase and save result to file (Roslyn)
   - [ ] Process file to generate documentation at runtime
+- [ ] Add selectors to events and event handlers in configuration